nginx-boilerplate/nginx-boilerplate/README.md

 ### Logs
 By default a new `logs/` directory should be created in the project directory, that directly maps to the nginx logs directory.

+### Customization

+The main virtual host definition is located at `servers/main.conf`.

 ## If something doesn't work
  * Check error and access logs
  * [Create an issue](https://github.com/nginx-boilerplate/nginx-boilerplate/issues/new) on the project's github page